openhab/openhab-docs/introduction.md

 You will quickly discover that you may want to learn more about Things, Channels, Items, and more.
 To do so, we highly recommend that you read the next chapter titled [Concepts]({{base}}/concepts/index.html).
-It provides a more in-depth descriptions of Things, Items, Bindings, etc. that will help you as you dive deeper into openHAB.
+It provides more in-depth descriptions of Things, Items, Bindings, etc. that will help you as you dive deeper into openHAB.

 The amount of information provided here can be overwhelming, so please come back to these sections often as you develop your home automation system.